Part One: Contrasting Bodhisattvas with Ordinary Beings

 This approach appeals to those who are more rationally inclined.
 It’s not based on the emotional feeling that “Everybody’s been so kind to me, so I want to help them.”
 Rather, we develop bodhichitta because we all are equal and, because we’re all interconnected, it makes absolute sense to work for the benefit of us all.
 So, there is nothing special about me.

 We have this more rational approach in the tonglen practice of equalizing and exchanging our attitudes about self and others.
-This is emphasized in the lojong teachings, the mind training teachings, starting here in Wheel of Sharp Weapons and continuing later in Tibet with the Eight Verse Mind Training (Blo-sbyong tshig-brgyad-ma) the Seven Point Mind Training (Blo-sbyong don-bdun-ma).
+This is emphasized in the lojong teachings, the mind training teachings, starting here in Wheel of Sharp Weapons and continuing later in Tibet with the Eight Verse Mind Training (Blo-sbyong tshig-brgyad-ma) and the Seven Point Mind Training (Blo-sbyong don-bdun-ma).

 Here in Wheel of Sharp Weapons, with tonglen, giving and taking, we need specifically to take on from all others, with compassion, the poisonous disturbing emotions as the causes of our sufferings as well as the sufferings that come from them.
 This is repeated later in the Seven Point Mind Training.